-The ACOG Committee Opinion No. 736: Optimizing Postpartum Care (2018) recommends that one component of postpartum care be assessing mood and emotional well-being, which includes screening for tobacco use and counseling regarding relapse risk in the postpartum period.
-An ACOG Work Group created a Tobacco and Nicotine

-Cessation Toolkit to support clinicians in discussing tobacco and smoking cessation with patients.
+One component of postpartum care be assessing mood and emotional well-being, which includes screening for tobacco use and counseling regarding relapse risk in the postpartum period [1].
+An ACOG Work Group created a Tobacco and Nicotine Cessation Toolkit to support clinicians in discussing tobacco and smoking cessation with patients.